MicrosoftDocs/fabric-docs/docs/data-warehouse/create-reports.md

 [!INCLUDE [preview-note](../includes/preview-note.md)]

-Warehouse lets you create reusable and default datasets to create reports in various ways in Power BI.
-This article describes the various ways you can use your warehouses, and their default datasets, to create reports.
+Warehouse lets you create reusable and default Power BI datasets to create reports in various ways in Power BI.
+This article describes the various ways you can use your warehouses, and their default Power BI datasets, to create reports.

 ## Create reports from data sets